Epic-Fight/EpicFight-Docs/docs/Guides/page2.en.md

 Dual Wielding: Can be used in the offhand if the same type of weapon is held in the main hand.

+* If you want to use other weapon types provided by other mods such as Weapons Of Miracle, make sure to change the Mod Id before the weapon type, so you'd have something like "coolmodid:rapier" instead of "epicfight:rapier"
 ***

 `attributes`: This decides if the weapon should have different stats when something is held in the off-hand